-Getting out of a lease, if your property requirements change while you are leasing commercial premises, you can be left in a difficult situation.
+Getting out of a lease if your property requirements change while you are leasing commercial premises, can leave you in a difficult situation.
 You need to understand what your options are so that you can identify the most cost-effective way of getting out of the lease.

 Legal advice is essential to help you identify the best course of action, negotiate the right deal and complete the legal requirements.

 Your lease may include a break clause, giving you the right to terminate the lease at specified dates.
 If one of these break dates is approaching, this can be the most effective way of getting out of a lease, leaving you with no further liability for the premises.
 You need to check the lease carefully and ensure that you follow the required procedures, or you may find that you lose your right to break the lease.